 Jack Dwyer is a multi-instrumentalist, singer/songwriter, and teacher based in the Pacific Northwest.
 He records and performs original music under his own name and works as a freelance picker with some of the most respected Northwest and nationally-based musicians.
 He tours year round, teaches privately, and operates a recording studio in Port Townsend, WA.
 Formerly a resident of Portland, OR, he taught on the music faculty at Lewis and Clark College for 7 years.

-You can currently see Jack onstage (or book him) performing solo, in the Jack Dwyer Trio, or with the Jack Dwyer Band.
+You can also Jack onstage (or book him) in the Jack Dwyer Trio, or with the Jack Dwyer Band.

 The Another Brothers:

 A collaboration with Utah based guitarist Nathan Royal featuring bluegrass, old-time, country, and swing duets.